-Our latest FocusEconomics Consensus Forecast sees GDP-weighted average policy rates in major economies rising from 0.14% at the end of 2021 to 0.48% by the end of this year, with these figures likely to be revised upwards in our upcoming report.
+Our latest FocusEconomics Consensus Forecast sees GDP-weighted average policy rates in major economies rising from 0.14% at the end of 2021 to 0.48% by the end of this year.
 Our panel also estimates GDP-weighted policy rates in Asia (excluding Japan) to reach 2.09% by the end of 2022, which is higher than the 1.90% logged at the end of last year.
 In contrast, China’s interest rates are seen dropping further as the Central Bank continues to prop up the economy.

 Our complete China coverage is available exclusively for newsletter subscribers in this free report.